-The Public Utilities Department has reviewed the proposal and offered the following comments:
+The Public Utilities Department has reviewed the proposal and recommend denial with the following comments:

 - ACC water is available - ACC sanitary sewer is available - ACC water capacity is available - ACC dry weather flow sewer capacity is available - ACC wet weather flow sewer capacity is NOT available.
-A privately designed, owned, and maintained sewer storage facility to retain sanitary sewer on site during wet weather conditions is required in order to serve the development with ACC sanitary sewer, or alternative solution as deemed acceptable by PUD Director - Conflict currently exists with the proposed locations of the onsite sewer storage facility and the stormwater management facility.
+A privately-designed, owned, and maintained sanitary sewer storage facility to retain sanitary sewer on site during wet weather conditions is required in order to serve the development with ACC sanitary sewer, or alternative solution as deemed acceptable by PUD Director - A defined proposed solution concept needs to be presented to address wet-weather flow sanitary sewer capacity in order for PUD to support the development.
+If an onsite sewer storage facility is the proposed solution, this concept should be shown on the binding site plans.